d4gh0s7/docker-init/README.md

 ### 0x02.
 Once the system init is completed

-This code is meant to initialize and provision a *very specific*, even though *annoyingly common* environment.
+This code is meant to provision a *very specific*, even though *annoyingly common* environment.
 Remember to log into your freshly carded instance, **check that everything is working as expected** and **run the proper hardening**, otherwise...

 ```ascii